sp00m/bow/README.md

 ### new Bow(config)

-Creates a new `Bow` instance, expected one `config` object argument:
+Creates a new `Bow` instance, expects one `config` object argument:

 #### config.port